lilyso/just-another-text-editor/README.md

 ## Features

 - Uses local storage and IndexedDB database to store and retrieve data.
-- When user clicks off of the DOM window, the content in the text editor is saved with IndexedDB
+- When user clicks off the DOM window, the content in the text editor is saved with IndexedDB.
-- Install button to download the web application as an icon on user's desktop
+- Install button to download the web application as an icon on user's desktop.
-- Static assets pre cached upon loading along with subsequent pages and static assets
+- Static assets pre cached upon loading along with subsequent pages and static assets.

 ## Screenshots